Jose Abreu from White Sox, Jon Lester, Willson Contreras, Javy Baez from Cubs named to All Star teams

-CHICAGO (WLS) --The line-up for this year's MLB All-stars mid-summer class next week has been announced.
+CHICAGO (WLS) --The line-up for this year's MLB All-stars mid-summer classic next week has been announced.

 White Sox first baseman Jose Abreu will join Cubs catcher Wilson Contreras, pitcher Jon Lester and infielder Javy Baez.